-ASSESSMENT APPEALS ACTIVITY FY 05-06
+ASSESSMENT APPEALS ACTIVITY FY 06-07

-The Office of the Assessor-Recorder strives to provide fair and equal assessment.
-During Fiscal Year 2005-2006, the AAB resolved 1,523 appeals.
-Out of the 16% of those appeals where the AAB provided an adjustment to the assessed value, only 3% were lowered below the Assessor-Recorder's recommendation.
+This office of the Assessor-Recorder strives to provide a fair and equal assessment.
+During Fiscal Year 2006-2007, the AAB resolved 1,478 appeals.
+Out of the 17% of those appeals where the AAB provided an adjustment to the assessed value, only 4% were lowered below the Assessor-Recorder's recommendation.

-ASSESSMENT APPEALS ACTIVITY FOR FISCAL YEAR 2005-2006
+ASSESSMENT APPEALS ACTIVITY FOR FISCAL YEAR 2006-2007